-Taking the ATV out of storage and correctly preparing it will ensure many miles and hours of trouble-free riding.
-We recommend the following procedure to prepare the ATV.
+Taking the ATV out of storage and correctly preparing it will ensure many hours of trouble-free riding.
+We recommend the following procedure to prepare the ATV:

 - 1. Clean the ATV thoroughly. - 2.
-Clean the engine.
-Remove the cloth from the exhaust system. - 3.
-Check all control wires and cables for signs of wear or fraying.
+Remove the steel wool from the exhaust system. - Check all control wires and cables for signs of wear or fraying.
 Replace if necessary. - 4.
-Change the engine/transmission oil and filter. - 5.
-Check the coolant level and add properly mixed coolant as necessary. - 6.
-Charge the battery; then install.
+Change the engine/transmission oil and filter. - Check the coolant level and add properly mixed coolant as necessary. - Charge the battery; then install.
 Connect the battery cables making sure to connect the positive cable first.